Within This Page

 How can historic resources be protected against excessive wind, water, and/or vibration during disaster events?
 Physical modifications, elevation, seismic reinforcement, restoration, or creation of landscape features and operational procedures can address various threats.

-The National Park Service published "Preservation Brief 41: The Seismic Retrofit of Historic Buildings: Keeping Preservation in the Forefront."
+The National Park Service published "Preservation Brief 41: The Seismic Retrofit of Historic Buildings."